 - Unlike many other European cities, tenants have more freedom with their rental property.
 However, with this freedom comes responsibility which means the tenant is also responsible for some slightly less glamorous jobs such as clearing the gutters and maintaining the garden areas to an appropriate level.
 All responsibilities will be written into the tenancy agreement.

 - Properties in Brussels are typically rented unfurnished and empty.
 This means that the property usually has no carpets, kitchen fittings or wardrobes.
-For some this is exactly what they are after but for others, this can be inconvenient.
+For some, this is exactly what they are after but for others, this can be inconvenient.
 Therefore, it is always important to read the advertisement and subsequent terms very carefully in order to see what is included.

 - In Belgium, there are 4 types of rental contract; Short-term (three years or less); nine years (between three and nine years), long-term (more than nine years) and a lifelong contract.

+Waterloo is a popular suburb for expats and is much quieter but only a 14-minute train ride to the city.
+There is a good variety of restaurants and bars, as well as the main shopping street.
 This area is more aligned for those with children due to the availability of larger properties and the close proximity to some of the International schools in Brussels.

-This leafy residential area of Brussels is also popular with families due the availability of larger housing and the amount of green space and parks.
-Although fairly expensive, it is an ideal location for access to the highway, airport and the city centre, making it a very desirable location for expats.
+This leafy residential area of Brussels is also popular with families due to the availability of larger housing and the amount of green space and parks.
+Although fairly expensive it is an ideal location for access to the highway, airport and the city centre, making it a very desirable location for expats.

+Like most cities, you generally start to find more spacious properties for a better price as you move away from the centre of Brussels and into surrounding areas and suburbs.
 Etterbeek is home to a variety of markets and shopping areas as well as good transport links to the city centre.
 The area encompasses a nice range of apartments and townhouses and is also often more affordable than some of the other areas across Brussels.
 The area is also home to international schools, cultural venues and the top end of Brussels’ famous Parc du Cinquantenaire.

-If you are interested in a move to Brussels or anywhere else in the world and would like to speak to Kingpin International about International Tax Opportunities, please contact a member of the team.
-Alternatively, please browse our current International Tax vacancies.
+If you are interested in a move to Brussels or anywhere else in the world and would like to speak to Kingpin International about international tax opportunities, please contact a member of the team.
+Alternatively, please browse our current international tax vacancies.